Riegelmann Boardwalk: 21st century

-NYC Parks started re-planking the boardwalk with ipe wood in the late 1990s, though this was opposed by environmental groups who objected to the wood being logged from the Amazon rainforest.
+NYC Parks started re-planking the boardwalk with ipe wood in the early 1990s, though this was opposed by environmental group Rainforest Relief, who objected to the wood being logged from the Amazon rainforest.
 New comfort stations and shade pavilions were added around 2001.
+Though the boardwalk was well-known, the New York City Landmarks Preservation Commission (LPC) had not received any requests to designate the boardwalk as an official landmark by the 2000s.
+LPC chairman Robert B. Tierney said in 2003 that the boardwalk was unlikely to be protected as a city landmark because it had been drastically modified over the years.

 Initial renovations and landmark status

 By 2010, the city government was renovating the boardwalk: some sections were receiving new wood planking over concrete supports, while others were being replaced entirely with concrete.
 The addition of the concrete sections was controversial.
 Though concrete was cheaper and did not require wood sourced from the Amazon rainforest, many local residents and officials felt that wood would be more authentic.
 There was no logistical difficulty in securing wood because the Rockaway Boardwalk was simultaneously being rebuilt in that material.
 After installing two small concrete sections of the boardwalk, NYC Parks proposed using a type of plastic that resembled wood.
 The rebuild with concrete and plastic was approved in March 2012, though wood advocates later filed a lawsuit to stop the use of concrete.
 The boardwalk was slightly damaged during Hurricane Sandy that October, and the adjacent amusement parks and aquarium suffered more severe damage, as did Steeplechase Pier.
 Further comfort stations were added in 2013, with four modular units being delivered to West 8th, West 2nd, Brighton 2nd, and New Brighton Streets.

 In late 2014, NYC Parks started repairing the section between Coney Island Avenue and Brighton 15th Street with concrete.
 The decision to use concrete and plastic was again controversial, but according to NYC Parks, was necessary to repair decades of use and deterioration.
-That December, after the repairs were announced, City Council members Mark Treyger and Chaim Deutsch suggested designating the boardwalk as a city landmark.
-The New York City Landmarks Preservation Commission (LPC) initially rejected the application, stating that the boardwalk had been too heavily altered.
+That December, after the repairs were announced, City Council members Mark Treyger and Chaim Deutsch suggested designating the boardwalk as a scenic landmark.
+The LPC initially rejected the application, stating that the boardwalk had been too heavily altered.
 NYC Parks completed the repairs in May 2016.
 Despite the rejection of landmark status, Treyger continued to advocate for the Riegelmann Boardwalk's preservation.
 In March 2018, the LPC voted to "calendar" a public hearing to determine whether the boardwalk should be designated.
 The commission designated the boardwalk as the city's eleventh scenic landmark two months later, on May 15, 2018.
 The same month, two comfort stations opened at Brighton 15th Street.
 The city government announced in November 2019 that it would spend $3.2 million to place anti-terrorism bollards at entrances to the boardwalk, as part of a larger initiative to improve safety in public areas following a deadly 2017 truck attack in Manhattan.